stewartsmith/drizzle/plugin/auth_ldap/docs/index.rst

 .. note::
-   Until Drizzle 2011.11.29 (a Drizzle 7.1 beta release) the default value of this parameter was ``mysqlUserPassword``.
+   Until Drizzle 2011.11.29 (a Drizzle 7.1 beta release) the default value of this option was ``mysqlUserPassword``.
 Beginning with release 2011.12.30 it was changed to ``drizzleMysqlUserPassword`` to match the provided openldap ldif schema.